Revain (REV) Price Reaches $0.0000 on Exchanges

-Revain (REV) traded 2.4% higher against the US dollar during the 1-day period ending at 16:00 PM E.T. on October 5th.
-During the last week, Revain has traded up 2.4% against the US dollar.
-One Revain token can now be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
-Revain has a total market cap of $1.46 million and approximately $60.95 worth of Revain was traded on exchanges in the last day.
+Revain (REV) traded 0% higher against the U.S. dollar during the 24 hour period ending at 10:00 AM ET on October 7th.
+Revain has a market capitalization of $1.46 million and approximately $23.97 worth of Revain was traded on exchanges in the last 24 hours.
+Over the last week, Revain has traded up 2.4% against the U.S. dollar.
+One Revain token can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.